 Another reason to remove the pump and other moving parts is that they might not react well to the cold.
 It’s difficult for the internal pieces to dry, so it’s possible for them to freeze, crack, and break in the winter.
 Winter also provides an excellent opportunity to clean these pieces.
 Again, they are always exposed to water and moisture, which means a buildup of algae and mildew should be expected.

 Once the pump is removed, it is time to double check that everything is thoroughly dry.
 Use old towels or blankets inside the bowls to absorb any moisture.
-Moisture that stays in the fountain can freeze and cause cracking.
+Moisture that stays in the outdoor fountain can freeze and cause cracking.

 Step 4 – Cover the Fountain

-Covering the fountain is the easiest step of winterizing the structure.
+Covering the outdoor water fountain is the easiest step of winterizing the structure.
 All the owner needs to do is acquire some kind of waterproof cover to protect the structure from the wind, ice, and snow.
 There are a few requirements for a cover.
 The best kind will be waterproof to prevent damage or the buildup of mold and mildew on the fountain.
-Covers should also be fitted correctly to the fountain, which means there should be no gaps or loose patches.
+Covers should also be fitted correctly to the outdoor water feature, which means there should be no gaps or loose patches.
 Some models will also come with additional features like a zipper or a drawstring at the bottom to pull shut the cover to further defend the fountain, which is important in making sure the cover provides the maximum protection possible.

-Not all fountains come with covers since it can be difficult to mass-produce a model which fits even standardized fountains.
+Not all outdoor water features come with covers since it can be difficult to mass-produce a model which fits even standardized fountains.
 For these, the owner will need to purchase one.
 The best way to ensure a cover fits is to buy it from the same manufacturer or builder of the fountain pieces since they will know the dimensions of the fountain and how the cover can be fitted the best.
 If purchasing from the same manufacturer isn’t an option, two measurements are needed: the fountain height and diameter.

 These two measurements are really easy to take.
 For height, the owner needs to use some form of tape measure.
 One end should be kept at the bottom and the other needs to be brought all of the way to the tip of the fountain.
 Most people should add an extra inch or two to their measurement to ensure that the cover fits well.
 The person doing the measurement should bend the tape measure over any curves leading to the top because measuring straight up and down will not accommodate the true shape of the fountain.
 Almost all covers sold in the United States are cut and measured in inches, so fountain owners should use the inch as their unit of measurement.

-For the diameter, the owner wants to measure the fountain at its widest point.
+For the diameter, the owner wants to measure the outdoor water feature at its widest point.
 For most fountain styles, this will be around the basin where water collects before going into the pumps.
 As with the height, the diameter should be measured in inches.
 With these two measurements, the owner can either purchase a standard cover sold by hardware stores or they can special order one sold from a specific retailer.

-It’s important to get a well-fitted fountain cover so that snow and moisture don’t pool over the cover, similar to what can be seen on cloth canopies or general swimming pool covers.
+It’s important to get a well-fitted outdoor water fountain cover so that snow and moisture don’t pool over the cover, similar to what can be seen on cloth canopies or general swimming pool covers.
 Pockets of liquid add extra weight, which can be detrimental to a fountain’s structural integrity and the efficiency of a cover.
 It would be disappointing to invest in one only to have it pulled away from the edges of the fountain by extra weight.

 Covering the fountain requires little effort.
 Simply air out the cover and place it over the structure.
 If there is some sort of zipper, drawstring, or Velcro to hold it in place, use it.
 The owner wants to make sure everything is tightly sealed before leaving it for the winter.